mihaild/Paper-downloader/README.md

 3. You can test it, using ```Load unpacked extension``` function in chrome.
 Read [chrome extensions tutorial](http://code.google.com/chrome/extensions/getstarted.html) for more information.

-4. (optional) Create a push request with your script.
+4. (optional) Create a pull request with your script.
 In this case, file with your script should have name like *script_yoursite.com.js*.
 If you'll do it, your changes will appear in webstore after I'll check them.